Last Updated on December 31, 2023 by Electricalvolt

 HVDC System consists of two poles of the same polarity and earth/ground return path.

 - Back-to-back Coupling HVDC System – No DC transmission line.
-The rectification and inversion take place at the same substation by a back-to-back converter.
+A back-to-back converter takes rectification and inversion at the same substation.

 - Multi-Terminal HVDC Systems – HVDC systems with three or more terminal substations.